-The present work is part of a research activity aimed at developing and validating different approaches to turbulence for the simulation of fluid dynamic problems in an industrial context.
-In this work, we investigate the effect of employing dynamic SGS models in the VMS-LES approach, used together with an industrial numerical setup.
+In this work, we investigate the effect of employing dynamic SGS models in the VMS-LES approach, used together with an industrial numerical set-up.
 This industrial numerical set-up, based on a mixed finite-volume/finite-element discretization, is performed on rather coarse unstructured grids as those often used in industrial applications.
-The VMS approach is particularly attractive for variational numerical methods and unstructured grids, because it is easily incorporated in such formulations [11] and the additional computational costs with respect to classical LES are very low.
-The used VMS approach is the one proposed in [11], in which the projection operator in the largest resolved scale space is defined through finitevolume cell agglomeration.
-Two different dynamic eddy-viscosity SGS models are considered viz. the dynamic version [8, 13] of Smagorinsky [27] and Wall-Adapting local Eddy-Viscosity (WALE) models [21].
+The VMS approach is particularly attractive for variational numerical methods and unstructured grids, because it is easily incorporated in such formulations [4] and the additional computational costs with respect to classical LES are very low.
+The used VMS approach is the one proposed in [4], in which the projection operator in the largest resolved scale space is defined through finite-volume cell agglomeration.
+Two different dynamic eddy-viscosity SGS models are considered viz. the dynamic version [5,6] of Smagorinsky [1] and WALE models.

 Very few dynamic VMS-LES simulations have been performed in the past.
+A dynamic VMS-LES method was introduced in [7].
+A coarse mesh made of macro-cells defined by an agglomeration process, was used in the variational form brought by the VMS method in order to determine the dynamic SGS model coefficient varying in space and time.
+This approach is different from the present one, in which the Germano algebraic identity is used independantly of the variational formulation.
+In [7], the test cases of a prolate spheroid and of a forward swept wing where considered.
+The authors conclude that the proposed dynamic VMS-LES procedure captures small turbulence structures that are not resolved by its static counterpart, but this does not improve significantly integral quantities such as lift and drag predicted by the static VMS-LES method.

-Mention can be made about the work of Farhat et al. [6] in which a variational analog of Germano's identity has been developped within the VMS-LES approach and applied to a prolate spheroid and a forward swept wing, and the work of Gravemeier [7] in which a VMS-LES approach is combined with a dynamic Smagorinsky model for the simulation of a turbulent flow in a diffuser.
-The classical LES and VMS-LES methodologies have been applied in the past, together with the above mentioned non-dynamic eddy-viscosity models, to the simulation of the flow around a circular cylinder at different Reynolds numbers [24, 23].
-In the present paper, we present classical LES and VMS-LES simulations of bluff-body flows carried with the above non-dynamic SGS models as well as with their dynamic counterpart, in order to evaluate the impact of the dynamic procedure on the SGS viscosity and on the simulation results.
+In the more recent work of Gravemeier [8] a VMS-LES approach is combined with a dynamic Smagorinsky model in slightly different formulations for the simulation of a turbulent flow in a diffuser.
+According to this latter work, passing from VMS to dynamic-VMS did not brought a significant improvement.

+In the present paper, we focus on VMS-LES simulations of bluff-body flows carried out with the above non-dynamic SGS models as well as with their dynamic counterpart, in order to evaluate the impact of the dynamic procedure on the SGS viscosity and on the simulation results.
 To this aim we consider the flow around a circular cylinder at Reynolds numbers 3900 and 20000, and the flow around a square cylinder at Reynolds numbers 22000 and 175000.
+Bluff bodies were already successfully addressed in [9,10] for various Reynolds numbers with VMS-LES and the aim of the present work is to investigated whether further improvements can be obtained with dynamic models.